The Ultimate Paris Layover Itinerary: Explore Paris in 6-8 Hours

 SACRE-COEUR (10 min walk): Be sure to go inside the church!
 There’s usually a line out the door and around the front, but it goes quickly.
 Don't forget to turn away from the church when you're up here and enjoy one of the best views of Paris.
 Grab a few shots, take a few happy breaths, and as soon as you’re finished soaking it in, you’ll start the hike back down the hill towards lunch.
 You can walk down any way you like, but through Place du Tertre is nice.

-Dizen Hours
+DUMBO Hours

-Dizen is open daily from 12pm to 2:30pm and again from 7pm.
+DUMBO is open daily from 12pm to 10:30pm

 THE MOULIN ROUGE (5 min walk): Head to Metro Blanche for a great shot of the Moulin Rouge.
 There’s also a Starbucks across the way if you’re looking for a toilet.